demetermarcell/ci-p5-mildew-detector/README.md

 - Activation (ReLU vs ELU): While ReLU outputs zero for negative inputs—risking inactive (“dead”) neurons—ELU allows small negative values, preserving gradient flow.
 This smoother behavior was expected to improve convergence stability and overall model performance compared to ReLU.
 - Optimizer (Adam vs Adamax): evaluated for stability and adaptability to varying gradient scales.

-Model development followed a three-stage experimental process:
+Model development followed a four-step experimental process:

-- Stage 1: Train all 16 hyperparameter combinations with batch size 16 for rapid iteration.
+- Step 1: Train all 16 hyperparameter combinations with batch size 16 for rapid iteration.
-- Stage 2: Retrain the top 4 configurations using batch size 32 for refined learning.
+- Step 2: Retrain the top 5 configurations using batch size 32 for refined learning.
-- Stage 3: Consolidate findings and reproduce the best model in a dedicated final notebook for
+- Step 3: Test top 3 configurations using test set for final model selection
+- Step 4: Final Validation

 #### Step 1 Results Conclusion
 - Trained and validated 16 configurations in 67.4 minutes on a modern workstation.